Dental sleep medicine

-Treatment of sleep apnoea is traditionally with a CPAP device (continuous positive airway pressure).
+Snoring devices can be very helpful.
+Treatment is traditionally with a CPAP device (continuous positive airway pressure).
 Essentially this involves wearing a breathing mask over the nose or mouth when sleeping.
 Air is pumped through the mask to keep the airway open.

-While effective for treating sleep apnoea, these devices are sometimes uncomfortable to use.
+While effective for treating sleep apnoea, sleep snoring devices are sometimes uncomfortable to use.
 However in many cases, patients with mild to moderate sleep apnoea can also be effectively managed with oral devices such as those described above.

 If you would like more information on this topic please call 01 2863040 to schedule an appointment.

 Read more about snoring here.